 Silpat® is a brand of silicone baking mats, similar to how Kleenex® is a brand of tissues.

 Silpat® is our favorite brand and the brand of mats that we use for all of our toaster oven recipes.
-Below are links to the mats we own, they are affiliate links so we earn a commission for purchases made through them.

 What food can you cook on a silicone baking mat?

 The Silpat® mats we use can be put in the oven, freezer and are great for rolling out pie and biscuit doughs too!
 The toaster oven and quarter sheet pan mats are oven safe up to 480°F and freezer safe to -40°F.